Copyright © 2001, 2005, 2021 Philadelphia Church of God

-“So let me say right here something about conversion I find most people do not understand,” Herbert W. Armstrong wrote in his Autobiography, Volume 1.
+“So let me say right here something about conversion I find most people do not understand,” Herbert W. Armstrong wrote in his Autobiography.
 “The repentance required as a condition to being truly converted by receiving God’s Holy Spirit is something far different than most people suppose.
 It is infinitely more than … merely agreeing with certain doctrines.

 “Whoever you are, you have, or you have had, an idol.
-You have had another ‘god’ before the true living Almighty God ….
-It might be your own vanity … or your business or profession.
-Very often it is the opinion of your friends, your family, your group or social or business contacts.
+You have had another ‘god’ before the true living Almighty God. … It might be your own vanity … or your business or profession.
+Very often it is the opinion of your friends, your family, your group of social or business contacts.

 That is a very deep repentance.
 And as Mr. Armstrong said, most people don’t understand it.